jstrieb/github-stats/README.md

 - Share and upvote on sites like Twitter, Reddit, and Hacker News
 - Report any bugs, glitches, or errors that you find

-These things motivate me to to keep sharing what I build, and they provide validation that my work is appreciated!
+These things motivate me to keep sharing what I build, and they provide validation that my work is appreciated!
 They also help me improve the project.
 Thanks in advance!